ucd-plse/FPLearner/README.md

 ### 1.1 Dataset for model training

-Our MixBench datasets, one for calculation error prediction ([`raw/MixBench/error_root/processed`](https://github.com/ucd-plse/FPLearner/tree/main/raw/MixBench/error_root/processed)), and the other for execution runtime prediction on floating-point programs ([`raw/MixBench/time_root/processed`](https://github.com/ucd-plse/FPLearner/tree/main/raw/MixBench/time_root/processed)), are provided to reproduce the experiment results reported in the paper.
+Our MixBench datasets, one for accuracy prediction ([`raw/MixBench/error_root/processed`](https://github.com/ucd-plse/FPLearner/tree/main/raw/MixBench/error_root/processed)), and the other for performance prediction on floating-point programs ([`raw/MixBench/time_root/processed`](https://github.com/ucd-plse/FPLearner/tree/main/raw/MixBench/time_root/processed)), are provided to reproduce the experiment results reported in the paper.